9 Eco-Friendly Grass Alternatives

 • Native perennials

-Before you launch into a DIY, note the weight of the rocks you choose: One cubic foot of sandstone weighs about 150 pounds, and other rock types weigh more.
-You’ll need a dolly and a pry bar for leverage — or you may want to hire a professional lawn care crew
+Before you launch into a DIY rock garden, note the weight of the rocks you choose: One cubic foot of sandstone weighs about 150 pounds, and other rock types weigh more.
+You’ll need a dolly and a pry bar for leverage — or you may want to hire a professional lawn care crew.

-Where to grow a rock garden: If you live in the drought-prone Southwest, replacing turfgrass with drought-tolerant plants can conserve natural resources and put money back in your wallet.
-Xeriscaping (landscaping to reduce the need for water) can make you eligible for a governmental rebate
+If you live in the drought-prone Southwest, replacing turfgrass with drought-tolerant plants can conserve natural resources and put money back in your wallet.
+Xeriscaping (a style of environmentally friendly landscaping meant to reduce the need for water) can also make you eligible for a governmental rebate

 ✓ Drought- and heat-tolerant